ant-design/ant-design/components/select/demo/optgroup.md

 ## en-US

-using `OptGroup` to group the options.
+Using `OptGroup` to group the options.

 ````jsx
 import { Select } from 'antd';